 Should my 12 to 15-year-old get vaccinated?

-The Pfizer vaccine is safe for children aged 12-15
+The Pfizer vaccine is safe and effective for children aged 12-15.

 Some people have asked about possible long-term adverse effects that may take years to surface.
 Vaccines have been safely, effectively, and widely used for over 100 years, with no evidence of long-term adverse effects.
 Rare adverse events from vaccine administration usually occur within minutes to two months after the vaccine is given.
-Though the mRNA technology used in COVID vaccines is newer, it’s been under study for over 10 years.
+Though the mRNA technology used in the Pfizer and Moderna vaccines is newer, it’s been under study for over 10 years.
 And doctors have no reason to think it will be associated with long-term side effects.
-We do know, however, that long-term effects from even mild initial COVID-19 infection are a real concern for many patients, including children.
+We do know, however, that long-term effects from even mild COVID-19 infections are a real concern for many patients, including children.

-Although we know that children are at lower risk from COVID-19 infection, those ages 12 to 17 are twice as likely to be diagnosed with COVID-19 than younger children.
-Since young people can have infections with very mild symptoms, they can unknowingly infect family members or other close contacts who are older, at higher risk, or unimmunized.
+Overall, children are at lower risk from COVID-19 infection than adults.
+However adolescents ages 12 to 17 are twice as likely to be diagnosed with COVID-19 than younger children.
+Since adolescents can have infections with very mild symptoms, they can unknowingly infect family members or other close contacts who are older, at higher risk, or unvaccinated.
 There are still community members who are immunocompromised because of cancer treatments, treatment for autoimmune diseases, or other conditions, for whom the vaccine may not be as effective.
-Vaccinating 12 to 15-year-olds therefore reduced their risk and the risk of friends and family.
+Vaccinating 12-to-15-year-olds reduces their risk and the risk of friends and family.